st-ty1/Artix_FreshTomato/gcc-7.3-toolchain_mips/Readme.md

-gcc-7.3, binutils-2.28.1, uclibc 0.93.2.1 , kernel headers kf FT sources:
+toolchain with gcc-7.3, binutils-2.28.1, uclibc 0.9.32.1 and kernel headers of FT-sources:
 Only two addiktional patch needed (compared to gcc-5.3-toolchain).
-Copy all paches in gcc-5.3-toolchain_mips subfolder to this subfolder.
-Start with
+Copy all paches of the gcc-5.3-toolchain_mips subfolder of this repo to this subfolder.
+Start with build_ft-mips-2016_02_RT-AC.sh .
 BR
 st_ty_